 Whether you’re looking for a new investment option or you’re ready to purchase your first home, it’s likely that you’ve toyed with the idea of purchasing a flat or house at some point during your search.

 Taking a detailed look at your options will provide you with all the information you need to make that all important decision.
-That’s why we’ve put together our top house vs flat pros and cons to help you decide which is the best option for you.
+That’s why we’ve put together our top house vs flat pros and cons to help you decide which is the best option for you, along with advice on how to buy your first house or flat.
 Read on to learn more.

 Is it better to live in a house or an apartment?